Bingo App Hit with Class Action Over Hidden Bot Integration

 - Could This Case Set a New Standard for “Fair Play”?

-- Using non-human players (bots) in competitive bingo rooms
+- Using bots in competitive bingo games

 What Makes This Case Different From Past Social Casino Lawsuits